Ten green finger gardening tips

 The big trend now is to use the garden as ‘room’ that all the family can enjoy – especially if you’re having guests round for a meal or drinks.
 And let’s face it, there’s often more room outside the house than inside!

-There are now whole ranges of stunning and stylish designer furniture designed just for this.
-And the beauty is that you can leave it out all summer without worrying about the weather.
-So next time you’re having a get-together, make it a ‘garden’ party.
+There are now whole ranges of stunning and stylish designer furniture designed just for this, so next time you’re having a get-together, make it a ‘garden’ party.

 There, that wasn’t so difficult was it?
 And while it might not be Chelsea Flower Show, if you’ve followed these tips you’ll have added a whole new dimension to your home.
 But now you need to look after it in more ways than one.